About the new Cathedraticum, Catholic Ministry Appeal and the retirement of APA

 + What happens if the overall appeal doesn’t reach its goal?

-Our goal for the 2022 Catholic Ministry Appeal is based on what we have budgeted for our current ministry.
 We do amazing work thanks to those who generously support our efforts.
 However, the Pastoral Center is contacted daily with requests for additional ministry and services.
-Click here to see how the $7.1 million goal is broken up into our three new categories.
+Click here to see how the goal is broken up into our three new categories.

 The more successful the appeal, the more ministries and services we can provide to our Catholic families and those most in need in our diocese.
 This may mean expanding current ministries, or initiating brand new ones to meet the needs of our larger community.